 The masjid is made up of white marble.
 It is designed impressively with three domes and four minarets and painted in green colour.
 This sacred mosque is a must-visit place to feel that purity, spirituality and peace of mind.
 There is no entry free.
 You can visit this pious place from 7 am to 7 pm.

 It is located at the right opposite of the Golden Temple.
 Akal means timeless or infinite whereas Takht refers to the throne or powerful seats of authority.
 Akal Takht was established by Guru Hargobind Ji in 1606.
 It symbolizes the political and religious authority of the Sikh religion.
 It represents one of the five Takhts or power seats of Sikhism.

-Akal Takht, the historical place where the blue star operation took place in 1984.
+Akal Takht is the historical place in Amritsar where the blue star operation took place in 1984.
 Indira Gandhi, the prime minister of India, controlled this mission.
 The building was almost destroyed and many people lost their lives.

 Akal Takht is handled by the Jathedar, the highest spokesmen among the Sikh community.
 All the earthly concerns, and religious activities are decided and addressed at Akal Takht.
 Now, this place has been rebuilt into a gurdwara covered with a golden dome the place holds much religious and historic significance among the Sikhs.

 9. Punjab State War Heroes Memorial and Museum

 This war memorial symbolizes the spirit of patriotism and is counted highly as one of the top historical places in Amritsar.
 This place is made up of Nanak shahi bricks.
 It showcases different paintings, photographs, artifacts, weapons that will give you a glimpse of age-old culture and freedom struggle.
 This place reminds us of the sacrifices of brave soldiers of Punjab.
 You’ll come across a photo collection to commemorate the Sikh soldiers who were martyred in 1965 and 1971 Indo-Pak wars.